wligithub/tax-tool/README.md

 #### Potential AVGO Cost Base Adjustment For Last ESPP Lot

-Generated AVGO cost base can be used as is except the last ESPP lot, which is the only one with disqualifying disposition.
+Generated AVGO cost base can be used as is except the last ESPP lot acquired on 08/31/2022, which is the only one with disqualifying disposition as of merge date.
 It's ESPP disposition status will be transitioned to qualifying after 03/01/2024.
-If you didn't sell that lot before 03/01/2024, pass `-f` to command line input, which will force espp to be considered as qualifying disposition.
+If you didn't sell the converted AVGO shares of that lot before 03/01/2024, pass `-f` to command line input, which will force espp to be considered as qualifying disposition, so AVGO shares in the lot will have more favorable (higher) cost base.

 ## Reference